eisraeli/terraform-aws-vpc-flow-logs-splunk/README.md

 # Send VPC Flow logs to Splunk via Kinesis Firehose

-This module configures a Kinesis Firehose, sets up a subscription for a desired CloudWatch Log Group to the Firehose, and sends the log data to Splunk.
+This module configures Kinesis Firehose, sets up a subscription for a desired CloudWatch Log Group to the Firehose, and sends the log data to Splunk.
 A Lambda function is required to transform the VPC Log data to a format compatible with Splunk.
 This module takes care of configuring this Lambda function.

 The Lambda function used is the one provided for AWS by Splunk: https://github.com/splunk/splunk-aws-firehose-flowlogs-processor